Please read this page for information on our response to the COVID-19 pandemic.

 - Practical and advice in your local area

-Please self-isolate if you have the above symptoms.
-If you have recently been abroad we ask that you please check the government website for guidance before visiting.
+For the latest guidance on COVID-19 symptoms and what to do if you are displaying symptoms or have been in contact with someone who is, please visit www.gov.uk/coronavirus.
+If you have recently been abroad we also ask that you check the government website for guidance before visiting.

 We can support all our patients with virtual visiting via WhatsApp, Facetime or Zoom.
 The ward has access to an iPad.
 Patients are also welcome to use personal mobile phones or tablets.
 We have Wi-Fi available.
 Please ask staff for details.